readthedocs/website/content/posts/read-the-docs-2023-stats.rst

 Our overall support workload feels pretty steady, but unfortunately we haven't seen the growth in our community that we would like.
-We continue to expand the number of repos we have, so it's hard to get a full measure of these numbers.
+We expanded the number of repos we have, so it's hard to get a full measure of these numbers.

-Things like our theme and Addons see more contribution, since they are generally easier to contribute to.
+Projects like our theme and Addons see more contribution, since they are generally easier to contribute to.

 ..  git rev-list --count --all --after="2022-12-31" --before="2024-01-01"